-- 6. Review your settings and launch the instance: - a.
-Click Launch.

-A confirmation page is displayed to let you know your instance is launching.

-b.
-Click Close to close the confirmation page, and then click Instances in the navigation pane to view your instance's status.
+- 9. Review your settings, and click Launch to launch the instance. - A confirmation page lets you know your instance is launching.
+Click Close to close the confirmation page. - 11.
+In the Navigation pane, click Instances to view the status of your instance.
 It takes a short time for an instance to launch.
 The instance's status will be pending while it's launching.

-After a short period, your instance's status switches to running.
+After a short period, the status of your instance switches to running.
 You can click Refresh to refresh the display.

-c.
-Record the public DNS name for your instance because you'll need it for the next task.
+- 12. Record the Public DNS name for your instance because you'll need it for the next task.
 If you select the instance, its details (including the public DNS name) are displayed in the lower pane.
-You can also click Show/Hide in the top right corner of the page to select which columns to display.
+You can also click Show/Hide in the top right corner of the page to select which columns to display. - 13.
+(Optional) After your instance is launched, you can view the quicklaunch-x security group rule that was created. - a.
+On the Amazon EC2 console, under Network and Security, click Security Groups. - b.
+Click the quicklaunch-x security group and you can view the security rules created.